GeorgeHernandez/GeorgeHernandez/MobileGear.md

   - Wall & Car Charger with 2 Male A ports and cord with Male A to Male Micro/A/Lightning
   - Quick access Small Items as needed
 - Side Pocket:
-  - Umbrella attached via Carbiner
+  - Water Bottle attached via Carbiner
 - Top Handle:
   - Red Paracord Bracelet for distinctive ID
+- Top Corner:
+  - Earplugs in Jug attached via Carbiner

 ## 1.7.
 Bug Out Bag